Whitelee Wind Farm

 Whitelee Wind Farm is a windfarm on the Eaglesham moor in Scotland.
 The main visitor centre is located in East Renfrewshire, but the majority of turbines are located in East Ayrshire and South Lanarkshire.
 It is the largest on-shore wind farm in the United Kingdom with 215 Siemens and Alstom wind turbines and a total capacity of 539 megawatts (MW), with the average of 2.5 MW per turbine.
 Whitelee was developed and is operated by ScottishPower Renewables, which is part of the Spanish company Iberdrola.

 The Scottish government had a target of generating 31% of Scotland's electricity from renewable energy by 2011 and 100% by 2020.
 The majority of this is likely to come from wind power.

 Description

-Positioned 300 metres (985 feet) above sea level and 15 km outside Glasgow, Scotland’s largest city, the wind farm has over half a million people living within a 30 km radius, which makes Whitelee one of the first large-scale wind farms to be developed close to a centre of population.
+Positioned 300 metres (985 feet) above sea level and 15 km outside Glasgow, Scotland's largest city, the wind farm has over half a million people living within a 30 km radius, which makes Whitelee one of the first large-scale wind farms to be developed close to a centre of population.

 In May 2009, Whitelee was officially opened to the public by Alex Salmond MSP, First Minister for Scotland.
 However, Whitelee was generating power more than a year before this with the first phase of the wind farm supplying power to the electricity grid in January 2008.

 In late 2018 the BBC's Weather World program visited the farm on a record breaking day.
-Control Centre Manager Mark Gailey stated that the Whitelee would produce 6GWh that day.
+Control Centre Manager Mark Gailey stated that the Whitelee would produce 6 GWh that day.

+It is estimated that the 539MW of installed capacity at Whitelee Wind Farm can power over 350,000 homes annually.